ryanatkn/gro/contributing.md

 Although Gro is a [@feltcoop](https://github.com/feltcoop) project, I am its only developer for now, and we have more important projects that occupy almost all of our time.
+For more you can read about [Gro's current philosophy](src/docs/philosophy.md).

 I don't want to spend much time on support outside of our needs.
 Some is fine, welcome even 😺 but there's a line 😾 and I don't know where it is yet.